 When it rains, it pours—and that's what this easy, DIY costume is all about.
 If you recognize that saying, you know we are talking about Morton Salt and the girl on the package.
 This little girl wears a yellow dress or raincoat and carries an umbrella and a container of Morton Salt.

 - An Umbrella

 DIY Mother Nature Costume Ideas

-Mother Nature personifies the power of the Earth forces...and that includes all weather phenomena.
-Wind, rain, snow, ice, hurricanes, tornados, El Nino, all the weather that has inspired us to create these costumes comes from the Earth personified as a woman who guides those forces.
+Mother Nature personifies the power of the Earth's forces—and that includes all weather phenomena.
+Wind, rain, snow, ice, hurricanes, tornados, El Nino, and all the weather that has inspired us to create these costumes come from the Earth personified as a woman who guides those forces.
 So I thought the last costume on this page should be inspired by Earth Mother herself.

 When you picture Mother Nature, what do you see?
-Do you see greens and flowers...a beautiful goddess or do you see the four seasons rolled into one?
+Do you see greens and flowers . . . a beautiful goddess or do you see the four seasons rolled into one?
 This costume has so many versions of it, and they are all wonderful.
 The picture I see when I think of Mother Nature is a beautiful and kind woman covered in flowers and greenery.
-That's the one I have pictured up above.
-But she isn't the only version of this costume theme to be found, so if she doesn't fit your idea of what a Mother Nature costume should look like...keep looking until you find the look that is perfect for you.
+That's the one I have pictured above.
+But she isn't the only version of this costume theme to be found, so if she doesn't fit your idea of what a Mother Nature costume should look like, keep looking until you find the look that is perfect for you.

 This costume is a Renaissance-style dress covered in silk flower leaves and worn with a beautiful headpiece covered in leaves and flowers.
 The colors are green leaves combined with the golds and reds of Fall.
 You can decorate an old gown or costume with silk flowers to create your own woodland version of Mother Nature.